 England's Inaccessible Woodland

-England has 1.3 million hectares of woodland, yet almost three quarters of that is inaccessible, with 18 counties having access to less than 25% of their woods.
+England has 1.3 million hectares of woodland, yet almost three quarters of that is inaccessible.

 Dappled evening light in a bluebell glade.
 The smell of resinous pine rising with the first of the day's sun.
 Gentle rain filtered through a canopy of dense leaves.
 Temperate woodlands can impress such vividness upon our imagination.
 Yet, in many cases, imagining these places is all we have.
 Not so long ago, woodland covered large parts of England, providing rich habitat for wildlife and food and fuel for communities who held it in common.
 Over the centuries our woodlands have been largely lost from this land, and almost three quarters of that which remains we are denied access to.

 Here in Devon, for example, where we have over 90,000 hectares of woodland covering 13% of the county, 84% is inaccessible to the public.
-In Norfolk, 87% of woodland is inaccessible and 80% of Cambridgeshire's woodlands are out of bounds.
+In Norfolk, 87% of woodland is inaccessible and 76% of Northumberland's 70,000 hectares of woodland is shut off to the public.